Sicher schlafen: Die richtige Schlafposition für Babys

 The side position is also often disputed.
 Often used to avoid or compensate for the one-sided flattening of the head.
 However, there is also the danger here that the child will turn onto its stomach and thus onto its face.
 There are special side sleeper pillows or towels that you roll up and wrap around your child so they can't roll over.
 On the one hand, the pillow/towel can slip, on the other hand, there is a risk that the baby will bury its face in it.
 Both increase the risk of suffocation.
 Therefore, the safest method remains the supine position.

-When it comes to sleeping, the recline is actually the best sleeping position.
-Nevertheless, you should generally make sure that the baby is always put down in the tummy position when awake, so it trains its muscles and also avoids the head flattening unattractively.
-But also not to be neglected, you don't get very far in life in reserve, crawling and crawling only works when lying on your stomach.
-Therefore, the prone position is very important for the development of children.
+The safest sleeping position for babies is therefore still the supine position.
+In general, however, you should make sure that the baby is always placed on its tummy, even when awake, so that it trains its muscles and also prevents the head from flattening out unattractively.
+But don't neglect the fact that you won't get very far in life lying on your back, even crawling and crawling only works in the prone position.
+This is why the prone position is very important for children's development.

 In fact, my mother also told me that my sister and I slept on our stomachs, with the addition, I quote, "Everything is better known today, in the past children didn't die lying on their stomachs either."
 Yes, earlier, earlier, earlier...
 Me I myself see that such studies are not in vain and this is not about sweets that might cause a hole in the tooth.
 But this is a matter of life and death.
 When I was pregnant, I thought to myself that I would of course pay meticulous attention to it.
 As always, the reality looked a little different.